etiennebr/rstdocs/Applications/Geometry/ImageEnvelope.rst

 **Projection**
-Projection to be used to compute the envelope (default is WGS84)
+Projection to be used to compute the envelope (default is WGS84).

 **Load otb application from xml file**
-Load otb application from xml file
+Load otb application from xml file.

 **Save otb application to xml file**
-Save otb application to xml file
+Save otb application to xml file.

 Example
 -------